Bright-Shard/brightcraft/README.md

 ***NOTICE***: BrightCraft was just made for fun on singleplayer worlds or servers that support cheating.
 BrightCraft was *not* made for use on public servers (e.g. Hypixel) and will *certainly* get you banned (BrightCraft doesn't have many anticheat bypasses).
 Please don't ruin other peoples' fun with these cheats.

+Obviously, if you do get banned by using these cheats, I'm not responsible.
+I'm actively telling you to *not* use them on public servers.
+If you disregard that and get banned, **it's your fault, not mine**.

 ## Cheats
-- NoClip (Only works on COMPLETELY vanilla servers & singleplayer)
+- NoClip (Only works on singleplayer)
 - Fly
+- Jetpack
 - NoFallDamage
 - FastBreak
 - FullBright
-- XRay
+- XRay (Currently incompatible with shader mods, like Iris or Optifine/Optifabric)

 ## Other Features
-- GUI to customize/toggle cheats (Open from in-game settings or RSHIFT)
+- GUI to customize/toggle cheats (Open from in-game settings or by pressing RSHIFT)
 - Keybinds to toggle cheats (Change from the in-game controls settings)
 - When cheats are toggled, BrightCraft notifies you in-chat (Of course, only you can see that chat)
 - Whenever you join a world/server, BrightCraft tells you what cheats are currently enabled in-chat